-At Clifton All Saints Academy, we also believe that children are at the heart of support for their own learning too.
+The Academy also believes that children are at the heart of support for their own learning too.
 Your child will undertake the following:

-- Attend any planning/review meetings (when necessary). - ❖ Attend individual conversations with their teacher. - Participate in daily tasks. - ❖ Talk about how the support they receive makes them feel. - Talk about their strengths and things they find challenging. - ❖ Talk about strategies they feel might help them.
+- Attend any planning/review meetings (when necessary). - Attend individual conversations with their teacher. - Participate in daily tasks. - Talk about how the support they receive makes them feel. - Talk about their strengths and things they find challenging. - Talk about strategies they feel might help them.

-HOW WILL THE SCHOOL CHECK THAT MY CHILD IS MAKING PROGRESS?
+HOW WILL THE ACADEMY CHECK THAT MY CHILD IS MAKING PROGRESS?

-We measure every child's progress across the school against national and age-related expectations.
+The Academy measures every child's progress against national and age-related expectations.

-We work hard to monitor the progress of all learners, in the following ways:
+The Academy works hard to monitor the progress of all learners, in the following ways:

 - ❖ Half termly pupil progress meetings which highlight any child needing extra support. - ❖ The SENDCO has SEND update meetings with teachers to share progress information. - Some children have individualised targets that are set with you, your child and the class teacher and these are reviewed at least 3 times a year. - If your child is working well below age related expectations, their progress is tracked on an adapted SEND system by their teacher, so that we can celebrate the small steps of progress they make each term.
-These children we have personalised time tables and planning.
+These children have personalised timetables and planning.